 - Avoid getting fined (parking, speeding, etc.).

 Adelaide being a city on a human scale, it is much easier to get around by car than in Melbourne or Sydney.
 To park in town for free during the week, aim for the morning before 9 a.m. or the evening after 7 p.m.
 Alternatively, you can park on South Terrace for free and take the free tram to the city center.

 On the weekend not too many worries since on Saturday afternoons, Sundays and public holidays, paid parking spots often become free!

 Visit Adelaide and surroundings

 This island is the jewel of South Australia.
-After a two-hour drive and another 45 minutes by ferry, you are on a beautiful pristine island.
-Kangaroos, seals, dolphins, whales, eagles, pelicans, turquoise waters and white sandy beaches create magical moments.
+After a two-hour drive south and another 45 minutes by ferry, you are on a beautiful pristine island.
+Kangaroos, seals, dolphins, whales, eagles, pelicans, crystal clear turquoise waters and white sandy beaches create magical moments.

 Do you dream of thrills?
 Why not go meet the great white shark?
 The Eyre Peninsula is home to the Great White shark cage diving as well as many other underwater activities such as snorkelling with sea lions and swimming with dolphins.
 Port Lincoln is roughly 7 hours from Adelaide so plan a day just for driving.